 Flap creation devices include conventional microkeratomes and femtosecond lasers.
 Currently, most flaps are created with femtosecond lasers, which have improved flap accuracy and significantly reduced intraoperative complications such as free cap and irregular flaps.
 However, femtosecond laser-specific complications (e.g., OBL, vertical gas breakthrough) are also known.

-QDoes femtosecond laser prevent flap problems?
+QDoes femtosecond laser eliminate flap problems?

 A